jazzydog-labs/crucible/design/architecture_overview.md

 ## Next Steps
 We can experiment with a small modular monolith first (Option A) while designing the architecture to allow future extraction into services or plugins as the project matures.

+## 2025 Update
+To ease future transition to microservices, the monolith will include an internal event bus and orchestrator.
+Each domain module publishes and consumes events, allowing components to be split into services later with minimal refactoring.